renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! tip
-    Just enabling the Dependency Dashboard doesn't change the "control flow" of Renovate.
+    Enabling the Dependency Dashboard by itself does _not_ change the "control flow" of Renovate.
     Renovate still creates and manages PRs, and still follows your schedules and rate limits.
     The Dependency Dashboard gives you extra visibility and control over your updates.